 We are proud to be one of the 27 projects receiving Metro Nature in Neighborhoods grants.
 Check out the great projects receiving Metro grants here.

-This Nadaka 2020 Conservation, Education & Stewardship grant is a three year matching grant...Read More »
+This Nadaka 2020 Conservation, Education & Stewardship grant is a three year matching grant in the amount of $61,000.
+The partners...Read More »

 Title: Nadaka Cleanup With SOLV & Community Festival